theAfricanQuant/XGBoost4machinelearning/README.md

 - Harrison, M. (2023). *Effective XGBoost: Tuning, Understanding, and Deploying Classification Models*.
 MetaSnake.
 - Harrison, M. (2021). *Effective Pandas: Patterns for Data Manipulation*.
 Independently published.

+## Discord Channel

+There is a discord channel for this project.
+You can join the conversation there by clicking on this [link](https://discord.gg/TYCZn2GK5T).